 Easter Egg Consumption

-Powered by The Incredible Egg, here are a few stats about the Easter season:
+Powered by The Incredible Egg, here are a few stats about the Easter season in 2018:

 Looking for other incredible facts?